-the time, there was no single system in place in which linked data together from all back office systems as well as outside agencies to provide a common view.
+During the Swine Flu epidemic in 2009 Torfaen County Borough Council had an urgent need to identify vulnerable people living in the borough.
+At the time, there was no single system in place in which linked data together from all back office systems as well as outside agencies to provide a common view.
 Such a system was needed which allowed Emergency Planning, Social Services, and other relevant departments to spatially identify people at risk at short notice.
 This case study describes the development Potentially Vulnerable Persons database to help target services in an emergency situation more effectively.

-the time, there was no single system in place in which linked data together from all back office systems as well as outside agencies to provide a common view.
+During the Swine Flu epidemic in 2009 Torfaen County Borough Council had an urgent need to identify vulnerable people living in the borough.
+At the time, there was no single system in place in which linked data together from all back office systems as well as outside agencies to provide a common view.
 Such a system was needed which allowed Emergency Planning, Social Services, and other relevant departments to spatially identify people at risk at short notice.

 The GIS team approached the Emergency Planning department with a solution, which involved no initial cost of purchasing systems.
 The solution was powered by current address data through the Local Land and Property Gazetteer (LLPG).
 The LLPG is contained within AddressBase Premium and made available to all Public Sector Mapping Agreement members through Ordnance Survey.

 Following a data cleansing exercise, various databases were linked together using a combined automatic, and manual, matching exercise.
 This matching process was underpinned by the LLPG:

 - Social Services data was already linked to the LLPG and available in map format.
 This function allowed home care and meals on wheels clients to be viewable on a map, and a full data export from the social services software was already available to Social Services staff through GIS, which was updated on a regular basis